Is ISO 27001 Enough for NIS2 Compliance?

 Even a valid ISO 27001 certificate does not replace five specific NIS2 duties: the BSI registration duty, the three-stage notification cascade under §32 BSIG, the personal liability of the management board under §38 BSIG, the mandatory training of the management board, and the full and binding implementation of all ten §30 measure areas without cherry-picking.

-BSI registration duty (§33 BSIG): Affected companies had to register with the BSI by March 6, 2026.
+- BSI registration duty (§33 BSIG): Affected companies had to register with the BSI by March 6, 2026.
 ISO 27001 does not know this purely national duty, it has no counterpart in the international standard.
 Anyone who missed the deadline must register late and risks fines.
 A practical checklist on §30 BSIG shows the concrete approach for late registrants.

+- Notification duties under §32 BSIG: §32 BSIG prescribes three fixed notification deadlines that ISO 27001 does not recognize: early warning within 24 hours after becoming aware of a significant security incident, initial report within 72 hours with assessment of the incident, and final report within one month with detailed evaluation.
 ISO incident management is methodically solid, but it does not know any statutory deadlines.
 The escalation chain to the BSI must be set up, technically tested, and documented separately.

-Personal liability of the management board (§38 BSIG):§38 BSIG puts it unambiguously: "Geschäftsleitungen, die ihre Pflichten nach Absatz 1 verletzen, haften ihrer Einrichtung für einen schuldhaft verursachten Schaden nach den auf die Rechtsform der Einrichtung anwendbaren Regeln des Gesellschaftsrechts."
+- Personal liability of the management board (§38 BSIG): §38 BSIG puts it unambiguously: "Geschäftsleitungen, die ihre Pflichten nach Absatz 1 verletzen, haften ihrer Einrichtung für einen schuldhaft verursachten Schaden nach den auf die Rechtsform der Einrichtung anwendbaren Regeln des Gesellschaftsrechts."
 (English: "Members of management who violate their duties under paragraph 1 are liable to their entity for any culpably caused damage according to the corporate law rules applicable to the legal form of the entity.")
 ISO 27001 only requires "leadership commitment".
 A personal civil liability of the management board is not part of the international standard.
 The overview of NIS2 fines and penalties for violations shows what additional fines can apply.

-Training duty for the management board (§38 (3) BSIG): The law explicitly requires: "Die Geschäftsleitungen besonders wichtiger Einrichtungen und wichtiger Einrichtungen müssen regelmäßig an Schulungen teilnehmen" (English: "The management boards of essential and important entities must participate in training on a regular basis").
+- Training duty for the management board (§38 (3) BSIG): The law explicitly requires: "Die Geschäftsleitungen besonders wichtiger Einrichtungen und wichtiger Einrichtungen müssen regelmäßig an Schulungen teilnehmen" (English: "The management boards of essential and important entities must participate in training on a regular basis").
 ISO 27001 demands general awareness measures for staff but names no training duty for the board or management level.
 Participation must be documented in a verifiable way.

-Full implementation of all §30 measure areas: §30 BSIG lists ten areas that must be implemented "appropriately, effectively, and proportionately".
+- Full implementation of all §30 measure areas: §30 BSIG lists ten areas that must be implemented "appropriately, effectively, and proportionately".
 If an area is relevant for the entity, a risk acceptance under ISO methodology is not enough.
 Cherry-picking individual measures is incompatible with the BSIG.

 A mid-sized mechanical engineering company with 220 employees has been certified to ISO 27001 since 2022, but only with a scope covering its corporate headquarters in Stuttgart.
 As an important entity in the "manufacturing" sector (NIS2 Annex II), the NIS2 duties have applied since December 2025 to the entire company, including the two plants in Saxony and Poland.